Assessment and Evaluation: Formative vs Summative

 - Demonstrates process and progress towards a goal

-- Leads to outcomes, is goal-oriented
+- Leads to outcomes and is goal-oriented

 Source: Jon Mueller, “Authentic Assessment Toolbox”

 Enhance retention and transfer

 Help learners retain more information by providing them opportunities to connect course concepts to potential real-world applications.

 The following are methods to help learners internalize new knowledge:

 - Avoid isolating course content.
 Associate course concepts with prior (and future) concepts and build upon prior (and preview future) learning to reinforce connections.

 - Continually incorporate questions from previous tests in subsequent examinations to reinforce course information.